Stoner logic ahead: How is it that we don’t fully understand the organ with which we think?

-While the herb itself doesn’t seem to directly enhance brain energy, the increase in cerebral circulation may lead to an increase in oxygen & nutrients to the brain, fueling the brain for enhanced cognitive effort.
-The combination of Ginkgo & Rhodiola in particular has been demonstrated to assist with athletic performance, supporting the claim that Ginkgo enhances energy usage.
+While the herb itself doesn’t seem to directly enhance brain energy, the increase in cerebral circulation may lead to an increase in oxygen and nutrients to the brain, fueling the brain for enhanced cognitive effort.
+The combination of Ginkgo and Rhodiola in particular has been demonstrated to assist with athletic performance, supporting the claim that Ginkgo enhances energy usage.
 More on Gingko.

 The label “adaptogen” doesn’t fully encapsulate Panax Ginseng, the Yin and Yang herb: